Albinia Hobart, Countess of Buckinghamshire

-Albinia Vere Hobart, Countess of Buckinghamshire (née Bertie; 3 November 1737/8 – 11 March 1816) was an 18th-century English aristocrat and celebrity.
+Albinia Vere Hobart, Countess of Buckinghamshire (née Bertie; 3 November 1738 – 11 March 1816) was an English noblewoman and socialite.
 She was the co-heiress of her father, Lord Vere Bertie, and became the Countess of Buckinghamshire by marriage in 1793.
 Her lifestyle and size made her the subject and victim of cartoons by James Gillray and others; she figures in more than 50 satirical prints.